All Episodes

 No record of it whatsoever.

-The government had already long since established, especially in New Mexico, procedures for dealing with highly classified matters, and that, you know, we're lucky that there's even reference to records of some sort.
+The government had already long since established, especially in New Mexico, procedures for dealing with highly classified matters.

 And they ran that huge project that way.

-Oh yeah, no question about it.
+Oh, yeah, no question about it.

 And Roosevelt trusted these people.

-Likely so, I might add.
+Rightly so, I might add.

 I mean, there's never been any indication that there was any reason that he shouldn't have trusted them.